-We are embracing technology to provide expanded access, improved communication, and costs savings for our stockholders and the Company.
-We are also adopting a virtual meeting due to the recent events surrounding the COVID-19 pandemic.
-Our stockholders will be afforded the same opportunities to participate at the virtual Annual Meeting as they would at an in-person Annual Meeting of stockholders.
+We are holding a virtual meeting in light of the COVID-19 pandemic and in order to maximize the number of our stockholders who can participate.
+Sportsman's Warehouse stockholders will be afforded the same opportunities to participate at the virtual Annual Meeting as they would at an in-person Annual Meeting.